-Spend your first day of this incredible 1,379-mile, round-trip route in the Mile High City, checking out the art and food scene, before heading west from Denver to Winter Park, Colo., for outdoor fun.
-Continue winding through a high-mountain valley to reach the charming town of Grand Lake at the foot of Rocky Mountain National Park.
-Spend a day boating on the lake and perusing the shops that line the town's wooden boardwalks.
+Spend your first day of this incredible 1,300-mile, round-trip route in the Mile High City, checking out the art and food scene before heading west from Denver to Rocky Mountain National Park.

-From there, head into the park, taking Trail Ridge Road, the country’s highest paved road over the Continental Divide.
-On the other side lies Estes Park, Colo., where The Stanley Hotel, made infamous in The Shining, rises up amid rocky hillsides.
-From there head to Laramie, Wyo., for the start of your deep dive into the Old West.
+In the park, take Trail Ridge Road, the country’s highest paved road over the Continental Divide (see pages 46-47).
+From there head to Cheyenne and Laramie, Wyo., for the start of your deep dive into the Old West.
 Take in the views of the Snowy Range Mountains before stopping in Saratoga, Wyo., for a dip in hot springs and Rawlins for unique dining.
-From there, visit Lander and Riverton before reaching Jackson and Grand Teton National Park.
-Head north to explore Yellowstone before exiting the park's East Entrance toward Cody, Thermopolis, Casper and Cheyenne before returning to Denver.
+From there, visit Lander, Riverton and Dubois before reaching Jackson and Grand Teton National Park.
+Head north to explore Yellowstone before exiting the park's South Entrance to Kemmerer, Flaming Gorge, Vernal, Craig, and Dinosaur National Monument before returning to Denver.

 Road Trip Itinerary

 From fine art to trendy restaurants, use your feet to explore Denver.
 Enjoy a Rockies game, hike, visit the Denver Art Musuem, and see the zoo.

 Only have 48 hours?
 Make the most of your time by following our itinerary covering both sides of the park.